 - A safe dog harness or carrier for transporting home (read more about travelling with your pet)

-- Appropriate-sized crate or cosy dog bed and bedding
+- Appropriate-sized crate or cozy dog bed and bedding (read our answers to ‘should you crate train a puppy?’)

 - Baby gates or similar, to prevent access to forbidden areas of the house